mpv-player/mpv/DOCS/man/mpv.rst

   if there is audio "missing", or not enough frames can be dropped.
 Usually this will indicate a problem. (``total-avsync-change`` property.)
 - Encoding state in ``{...}``, only shown in encoding mode.
-- Decoder-dropped video frames, e.g. ``SD: 2``.
+- Dropped frames, e.g. ``Dropped: 4``.
 Shows up only if the count is not 0.
-Normally should never show up, unless ``--framedrop`` is set to enable this mode, and your CPU is too slow. (``drop-frame-count`` property.)
-- VO-dropped video frames, e.g. ``D: 4``.
-Shows up only if the count is not 0.
 Can grow if the video framerate is higher than that of the display, or if video rendering is too slow.
 Also can be incremented on "hiccups" and when the video frame couldn't be displayed on time. (``vo-drop-frame-count`` property.)
+  If the decoder drops frames, the number of decoder-dropped frames is appended to the display as well, e.g.: ``Dropped: 4/34``.
+This should almost never happen, unless decoder-framedropping is enabled with one of the ``--framedrop`` options, the stream contains errors, or a weird codec is in use. (``drop-frame-count`` property.)
 - Cache state, e.g. ``Cache:  2s+134KB``.
 Visible if the stream cache is enabled.
   The first value shows the amount of video buffered in the demuxer in seconds, the second value shows *additional* data buffered in the stream cache in